zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/licensing.md

 {% endhighlight %}

 ## Setup License from code
-You can also set the license name and key directly in the code.
+The license can be added directly in the code of your application.
+Make sure to follow recommendations about where to add this code.

 {% include template-example.html %}
 {% highlight csharp %}
 Z.EntityFramework.Extensions.LicenseManager.AddLicense([licenseName], [licenseKey]);
 {% endhighlight %}

-### Recommendation
+### Recommendations
-- Use the config file to store your license name and license key.
 - **Web App:** Use Application_Start in global.asax to activate your license.
 - **WinForm App:** Use the main thread method to activate your license.
 - **Win Service:** Use the OnStart method to activate your license

-> The AddLicense must always be set before the first call to the library.
-Otherwise, you will start the evaluation period
+> Add the license before the first call to the library.
+Otherwise, the library will be enabled using the evaluation period.

 ## How can I check if my license is valid?
-The validate method allow you to know whether your license is valid or not.
+You can use the **ValidateLicense** method to check if the current license is valid or not.

 {% include template-example.html %}
 {% highlight csharp %}
-// CHECK for default provider (SQL Server) string licenseErrorMessage;
+// CHECK if the license if valid for the default provider (SQL Server) string licenseErrorMessage;
 if (!Z.EntityFramework.Extensions.LicenseManager.ValidateLicense(out licenseErrorMessage))
 {
     throw new Exception(licenseErrorMessage);
 }

-// CHECK for a specific provider string licenseErrorMessage;
+// CHECK if the license if valid for a specific provider string licenseErrorMessage;
-if (!Z.EntityFramework.Extensions.LicenseManager.ValidateLicense(out licenseErrorMessage, ProviderType.MySql))
+if (!Z.EntityFramework.Extensions.LicenseManager.ValidateLicense(out licenseErrorMessage, ProviderType.SqlServer))
 {
    throw new Exception(licenseErrorMessage);
 }